joshuaeckroth/csci141-website/homework/homework-8.markdown

 - First name and last name (separately).
 - 800-number ID.
 - Birthdate.
-Use a variable of type `Calendar` and set it equal to something like this: `birthdate = Calendar.set(1990, 12, 31)` for 12/31/1990.
+Use a variable of type `Calendar` and set it equal to something like this: `birthdate = GregorianCalendar.getInstance()`, and then in your constructor or "setter" method change the calendar date like so: `birthdate.set(1990, 12, 31)` for 12/31/1990.

 That information should be `private` in the class.
 Create "getters" and "setters" for the data.
 Create a constructor that initializes the data with arguments given to the constructor.